 Abdominal transplantation candidates have a significantly higher risk for obstructive coronary artery disease than the general population.
-However, there is no consensus on pre-transplantation screening for coronary artery disease nor methods for determining the perioperative risk in transplantation candidates (Diaz and O'Connor, 2011).
+However, there is no consensus on pre-transplantation screening for coronary artery disease nor methods for determining the perioperative risk in transplantation candidates (Diaz & O'Connor, 2011).

-Liver transplantation patients have an increased risk of cardiovascular events with risk factors including age, pre-transplant disease, diabetes mellitus, metabolic syndrome and hyperuricaemia, dyslipidaemia and obesity.
+Liver transplant patients have an increased risk of cardiovascular events with risk factors including age, pre-transplant disease, diabetes mellitus, metabolic syndrome and hyperuricaemia, dyslipidaemia and obesity.
 Optimal immunosuppression regimens for the mitigation of cardiovascular disease remains unclear but current recommendations suggest the reduction or elimination of CNI exposure by switching to mTOR inhibitor or MMF/MPA monotherapy (De Simone et al., 2017b).
-Interestingly given the links between cardiovascular events and obesity, recent data has indicated that everolimus with reduced-exposure tacrolimus may lessen weight gain in liver transplantation patients.
-At month 24, the standard-exposure tacrolimus group had a mean weight increase of 9.54 kg (± 10.21 kg) compared with 6.69 kg (± 8.37 kg; P=0.011) in the everolimus group (Charlton et al., 2017).
+Interestingly, given the association between cardiovascular events and obesity, recent data has indicated that everolimus with reduced-exposure tacrolimus may lessen weight gain in liver transplant patients.
+At month 24, the standard-exposure tacrolimus group had a mean weight increase of 9.54 kg (± 10.21 kg) compared with 6.69 kg (± 8.37 kg; p=0.011) in the everolimus group (Charlton et al., 2017).

 A retrospective review of 69 liver transplant recipients treated with HMG-CoA reductase inhibitors showed a relatively low incidence of adverse events (8.6%) with five (7.2%) reporting myalgia and one (1.4%) with myopathy (Martin et al., 2008).